Patria disaster: Background

-Pacific reached Palestinian waters on 1 November, followed by Milos a few days later.
+Pacific first reached Palestinian waters on 1 November, followed by Milos a few later that same day.
 The Royal Navy intercepted the ships and escorted them to the port of Haifa.
 Warned in advance of the ships' arrival, the British Colonial Office was determined to refuse entry to the immigrants.
 With the security situation in the region improving following British successes in the Western Desert Campaign, the Colonial Office decided it was less risky to provoke Jewish anger than to risk an Arab revolt, and that an example would be made to dissuade other potential immigrants from making the attempt.

 The British High Commissioner for Palestine, Sir Harold MacMichael, issued a deportation order on 20 November, ordering that the refugees be taken to the British Indian Ocean territory of Mauritius and the Caribbean territory of Trinidad.

 The refugees were transferred to another ship, SS Patria, for the voyage to Mauritius.
 Patria was an 11,885-ton ocean liner dating from 1913 that the French company Messageries Maritimes ran between Marseille and the Levant.
 She had reached the Port of Haifa shortly before Italy declared war on France and Britain, and then remained in port for safety.
 After the French surrender to Nazi Germany the British authorities in Haifa first detained Patria and then seized her for use as a troop ship.
 As a civilian liner she was permitted to carry 805 people including her crew, but after being requisitioned she was authorised to carry 1,800 troops (excluding the crew).
 She still only had enough lifeboats for the original 805 passengers and crew, so these were supplemented with liferafts.

 The refugees from Pacific and Milos were soon transferred to Patria.
 Atlantic arrived on 24 November and the transfer of eight hundred of its 1,645 passengers began.